newjersey/dol-mcnj-main/README.md

 ### Architecture

-- The frontend is written in [Typescript](https://www.typescriptlang.org/), a single page app built with [React](https://reactjs.org/) using the [`create-react-app`](https://create-react-app.dev/) setup.
+- The frontend is written in [Typescript](https://www.typescriptlang.org/), and utilizes [Next.js](https://nextjs.org/) for server-side rendering and static site generation.
 - The backend is written in [Typescript](https://www.typescriptlang.org/), with an [Express](https://expressjs.com/)-based server API.
-- The databases include multiple [PostgreSQL](https://www.postgresql.org/) tables (which are imported from raw CSV files stored in `backend/data` directory).
+- The databases include multiple [PostgreSQL](https://www.postgresql.org/) tables, which are imported from raw CSV files stored in the `backend/data` directory.
 For more information on the tables, see the [`data_model`](https://github.com/newjersey/d4ad/blob/master/data_model.md) guide.
-- The entire app is deployed to production [Amazon Web Services](https://cloud.google.com/](https://aws.amazon.com/)) (AWS) instances in a [Node](https://nodejs.org/en/) 18 environment.
-We use [CircleCI](https://app.circleci.com/pipelines/github/newjersey/d4ad?branch=master) for continuous integration/deployment.
+- The entire app is deployed to production on [Amazon Web Services](https://aws.amazon.com/) (AWS) instances in a [Node](https://nodejs.org/en/) 18 environment.
+We use [CircleCI](https://app.circleci.com/pipelines/github/newjersey/d4ad?branch=master) for continuous integration and deployment.

 ### References